Location Sound Recordist

 - Used to capture the audio for double-system sound, but can also mix and pass sound to a camera at the same time.
 The Zoom F4 is a new product in this space, with very high quality microphone pre-amps and a rich feature set designed specifically for filmmaking.
 With this recorder, I can record audio from up to four microphones.

 - Wireless Lavalier: Sanken COS-11D, Sennheiser EW 100 G3

 - A lavalier mic can be used to record an actor when a boom mic is not possible.
 The COS-11D is a sensitive, detailed microphone that produces great output.
 The EW 100 G3 radio system is capable of broadcast quality, with a clean audio channel and plenty of dynamic range.
-At this time, I have only one of these systems.
+I currently have two of these systems.

 - Boompole: K-Tek KE-110CC